What Is Candor? Meaning, Definition, and Why It Matters in Call Centers

 What does candor mean for call centers?

-Candor is about embracing openness and honesty in every interaction.
 That means a truthful, straightforward communication style and sincere feedback.
-It shows that you care personally and allows agents to feel seen and heard.
+It shows that you care personally and allows agents to feel seen and heard, while improving their emotional intelligence levels.

 While this level of transparency can sometimes feel uncomfortable, it's essential for creating trust between people.

 With a culture that promotes this openness, your team members can address issues head-on, cultivate a strong sense of togetherness, and build customer loyalty and trust.
-It’s tough at first, but radical candor is worth it—we promise.
+It’s tough at first, but radical candor is worth it - we promise.

 Download our free Soft Skills eBook